Bvvr140/signlanguage-to-speach/README.md

    2. Frontend
    3. Backend

-For code related to backend use branch "Backend" for code related to frontend use branch "Frontend"
+For code related to only backend use branch "Backend" For code related to both frontend and backend use branch "Frontend"